-- 1.1 The meeting to elect the Mayor shall be held in accordance with the Act. - 1.2 Subject to section 167 of the Act, any Councillor is eligible for election or re-election to the office of Mayor - 1.3 The election of the Mayor must be chaired by the Chief Executive Officer at a Council meeting that is open to the public, however the Chief Executive Officer will have no voting rights. - 1.4 The Chief Executive Officer shall be responsible for the counting of votes. - 1.5 The Councillor who receives an absolute majority of votes cast must be declared elected. - 1.6 For the purposes of this clause the following will apply: - 1.6.1 Nominations must be moved and seconded; - 1.6.2 Where only one nomination is received, that Councillor must be declared elected; or - 1.6.3 Where there are more than two nominations received: - 1.6.3.1 the Councillor who receives an absolute majority at the first round of votes cast must be declared elected; or
+- 1.1 The meeting to elect the Mayor shall be held in accordance with the Act. - 1.2 Subject to section 167 of the Act, any Councillor is eligible for election or re-election to the office of Mayor - 1.3 The election of the Mayor must be chaired by the Chief Executive Officer at a Council meeting that is open to the public, however the Chief Executive Officer will have no voting rights. - 1.4 The Chief Executive Officer shall be responsible for the counting of votes. - 1.5 The Councillor who receives an absolute majority of votes cast must be declared elected. - 1.6 For the purposes of this clause the following will apply: - 1.6.1 Nominations must be moved and seconded; - 1.6.2 Where only one nomination is received, that Councillor must be declared elected; or - 1.6.3 Where there are more than two nominations received: - 1.6.3.1 the Councillor who receives an absolute majority at the first round of votes cast must be declared elected; or - 1.6.3.2 if no candidate receives an absolute majority of votes, the candidate with the least number of votes must be eliminated as a candidate and a further vote conducted between the remaining candidates.

-- 1.6.3.2 If no candidate receives an absolute majority of votes, the candidate with the least number of votes must be eliminated as a candidate and a further vote conducted between the remaining candidates. - 1.6.3.3 If there are several candidates, this procedure must be repeated until a candidate receives an absolute majority of votes and that candidate shall be declared elected. - 1.6.3.4 If for the purpose of eliminating the candidate with the least number of votes, two or more candidates have the same least number of votes, the candidate to be eliminated shall be determined by simple majority vote. - 1.6.3.5 If there is an equality of votes with respect to the candidate to be eliminated, the candidate to be eliminated shall then be determined by lot conducted by the Chief Executive Officer in presence of the meeting. - 1.6.3.6 Or, if an absolute majority of the Councillors cannot be obtained at the meeting, the Council may resolve to conduct a new election at a later specified time and date. - 1.7 After the election of the Mayor is determined, the Mayor must take the Chair.
+- 1.6.3.3 If there are several candidates, this procedure must be repeated until a candidate receives an absolute majority of votes and that candidate shall be declared elected. - 1.6.3.4 If for the purpose of eliminating the candidate with the least number of votes, two or more candidates have the same least number of votes, the candidate to be eliminated shall be determined by simple majority vote. - 1.6.3.5 If an absolute majority of the Councillors cannot be obtained at the meeting, the Council may resolve to conduct a new election at a later specified time and date. - 1.7 After the election of the Mayor is determined, the Mayor must take the Chair.